Asraf-Uddin-Ahmed/pluang-assignment/README.md

 - H2 Database
 - Tomcat [Spring Boot Embedded Server]

+## Data Structure Used
+**AVL Tree**

+Linear search and Binary search would be the memory-efficient solution, but both have the same time complexity, O(n) for insertion and searching.
+On other hand, the AVL tree is a balanced binary search tree that is less memory-efficient but the time complexity is O(log n) for insertion and searching.

 ## System configuration prerequisites

 First, make sure that the Java 8 JDK and Maven are installed.